suncoast-devs/handbook/lessons/js-dom/query-the-dom.md

 ## What is the DOM?

-The `DOM`, or `Document Object Model` is the internal representation the browser creates after reading our HTML source code and creating the various elements that correspond to the structure of the HTML.
+The `DOM` or `Document Object Model` is the internal representation the browser creates after reading our HTML source code and creating the various elements that correspond to the structure of the HTML.